RdNetwork/Declarative-LOD-Anonymizer/README.md

 - ```conf``` directory: directory for configuration and input files (query workloads, test graphs, gMark configuration files).
 - ```exp``` directory (empty at first): output directory for statistics tables and figures.
 - ```out``` directory (empty at first): output directory for anonymized graphs.
-- *Experimental study for other types of queries* : Jupyter notebook describing additional experiments not detailed in the ESWC submission.
+- *Experimental study for other types of queries* : Jupyter notebook describing additional experiments not detailed in the ISWC submission.

 ## Setup

-To reproduce the various experiments and examples from the article, you can execute the code yourself on our example graph schema.
+To reproduce the various experiments and examples from the ISWC submission, you can execute the code yourself on our example graph schema.

 ### Prerequisites